Free Online Calculus Text Books

 Normed spaces, Lp spaces, bounded linear operators, inner product spaces.

-Applied Calculus for Specific Fields
+Applied Calculus for Specific Fields: For Engineers, Biologists, and Business Students

 Business, social sciences, life sciences focus.
 CC BY licensed.

-100. Calculus for the Life Sciences: A Modeling Approach by James L. Cornette & Ralph A. Ackerman https://open.umn.edu/opentextbooks/textbooks/92
+100. Calculus for the Life Sciences: A Modeling Approach by James L. Cornette & Ralph A. Ackerman Undergraduate https://open.umn.edu/opentextbooks/textbooks/92

 Two volumes.
 Integrates mathematical modeling with genetics, ecology, epidemiology.